Hadamard-Hitchcock decompositions: identifiability and computation: Background

 As mentioned above, the Hadamard product of rank-$1$ tensors still has rank $1$, i.e., $\Var{S} \hadamard \Var{S} = \Var{S}$.
 Geometrically, this is a particular case of the general fact that any \textit{toric variety}, embedded in the sense of \cite{sturmfels1996equations}, is invariant by taking Hadamard product with itself; see e.g. \cite{FOW17}.

 The last observation also gives a heuristic for the fact that, given $X,Y \subset \bbP \Bbbk^N$, the dimension of $X \hadamard Y$ depends on the largest toric variety $H$ contained in $X \cap Y$.
-In particular, by \cite[Proposition~5.4]{BCK16}, if $H$ is the largest torus acting on both $X$ and $Y$, then
+In particular, if $H$ is the largest torus acting on both $X$ and $Y$, then

+by \cite[Proposition~5.4]{BCK16}.
 The right hand side is called the \textit{expected dimension}.
-There are examples of \textit{defective} Hadamard products of projective varieties for which this inequality is strict.
+There are examples of \textit{defective} Hadamard products of projective varieties for which this inequality is strict; {see \cite[Example 5.5]{BCK16}}.

-In the case of Hadamard products of secant varieties of Segre varieties, we clearly have the Segre variety $\Var{S}$ which is a toric variety contained in all of its secant varieties.
+For Hadamard products of secant varieties of Segre varieties, we find the Segre variety $\Var{S}$, which is a toric variety, contained in all of its secant varieties.
 Therefore, applying \cref{eq:expdim_hadamard}, we get the following inequality among projective dimensions: